TwilioDevEd/voice-javascript-sdk-quickstart-csharp/README.md

 ### Gather Config Values

 Before we begin local development, we need to collect all the config values we need to run the application.
+These values will be used in Step 2 below.

 | Config Value                           | Description                                                                                                                                                              |
 | :------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |